joagre/ratatoskr/ideas/r.md

 A struct can also be defined as a singleton.
 It means what you think.

-If you need to define a bunch of constants you typically do this with a singleton struct:
+If you need to define a bunch of constants you typically do this with a singleton:

-singleton struct Math {
+singleton Math {
     const PI = 3.1
     const SQUARE2 = math.sqrt(2)
 }